helrond/clbsj.org/_posts/2024-09-22-clbsj-read-a-thon-2024-reading-audaciously.md

 - Amy is reading _Gender Queer_ by Maia Kobabe (graphic memoir)
 - Dong is “reading” _Dropping a Han Dynasty Urn_ by Ai Wei Wei (visual art)

 For each one, we are asking: “How does this work relate to the Bible’s message?
 How does it help me hear that message in new ways?”
-[Check out our learnings here](https://clbsj.org/news/reading-audaciously/) and on our facebook page.
-[Click here to share about your reading and get connected!](https://forms.gle/fucEoTWnoQ6mMEeV8)
+[Check out our learnings here](https://clbsj.org/news/reading-audaciously/) and [click here to share about your reading and get connected!](https://forms.gle/fucEoTWnoQ6mMEeV8)